0-vortex/twitch-changelog-parser/README.md

 ### 2018‑11‑30

-<p>Extensions Reference: Moved Bits-related reference information (JS helper functions) here, to consolidate all Extensions reference info in one place.
+<p><a href="https://dev.twitch.tv/docs/extensions/reference">Extensions Reference</a>: Moved Bits-related reference information (JS helper functions) here, to consolidate all Extensions reference info in one place.
 The <a href="https://dev.twitch.tv/docs/extensions/monetization">Bits in Extensions</a> document is now purely a guide.</p>

 ### 2018‑11‑28